3liteking148/seq-position-probs/README.md

 This prints the maximum end-, start-, and mid-anchored score, for each profile versus each sequence.
 It also shows an *E*-value for each score.
-This *E*-value means: the expected number of distinct similarities with equal or higher score, if we compared *all* the profiles to random sequences with the same length as *all* of `realSeqs.fasta`.
+This *E*-value means: the expected number of distinct sequence regions with equal or higher score, if we compared *all* the profiles to random sequences with the same length as *all* of `realSeqs.fasta`.